vaimalaviya1233/extensionizr/README.md

 --------------------
 Because I got super tired creating the file structure for a new extension over and over again.
 Extensionizr will be always updated with the latest chrome manifest changes.
 In addition, I wanted to create a client-side only tool.
 Extensionizr doesn't user server side code!
-Don't beleive me?
+Don't believe me?
 Checkout the github repo.

 Based on open source
 --------------------